elsa-workflows/elsa-website/docs/guides-recurring-task.md

         public void Build(IWorkflowBuilder builder)
         {
             builder
+                .AsSingleton()
                 .StartWith<TimerEvent>(x => x.TimeoutExpression = new LiteralExpression<TimeSpan>("00:00:05"))
                 .Then<WriteLine>(x => x.TextExpression = new JavaScriptExpression<string>("`It's now ${new Date()}.
 Let's do this thing!`"));
         }
     }
 }
 ```

+> Notice that we're defining this workflow as a **singleton**.
+Singleton workflows will only ever have a single instance running.
+> This is desirable in this example, because we don't want to spawn a new workflow instance every time the timer background runner ticks.

 Next, open `Program.cs` and insert the following code: